HDFGroup/hdf5/doc/vfd-swmr-user-guide.md

 content could be mis-read, or the library could crash with a diagnostic assertion.

+NOTE: The HDF5 command-line tools (h5dump, etc.) use iteration routines to do their work, so they should be used carefully with files open for VFD SWMR writing.

 ## Object handles

 At the present level of development, the writer cannot invalidate